Hear from World-Class Experts

 Bill Kreysler founded his firm in 1982 after 9 years building competition sailboats.
 The firm, based in Napa County with a new, highly automated facility on Mare Island, Vallejo, CA. Kreysler & Associates is a leader in the use of digital fabrication and composite materials.
 He has been chairman of the industry committee responsible for changing the building codes by recognizing composite materials as an accepted construction material.
 He has served as board member and President of the American Composites Manufacturing Association (ACMA) and was a founding member of the Digital Fabrication Network.
 Kresyler works extensively with schools, introducing students to composite materials and how they are changing the building environment.

-Christina Lee serves as a Vice President with Trammell Crow Company.
-She is focused on deal shaping and the execution of new developments through all phases of the development process.
-Christina has particular experience with mixed use, multifamily, and office projects.
-During her TCC tenure, she has managed, entitled, and repositioned projects including 2011 North Soto, 4540 Worth, Pico/Centinela, 301 Ocean, and 6th and Bixel.
-Currently, she manages the development of LA Plaza Village, a mixed-used project comprised of 355 residential units and 45,000 sf of commercial in the historic El Pueblo District in Los Angeles.
-She also serves as the point person on the 42-acre Taylor Yard development opportunity along the Los Angeles River.
+Christina Lee is focused on the execution of new developments through all phases of the development process, with particular experience with mixed use, multifamily, and office projects.
+She has managed, entitled, and repositioned projects including 2011 North Soto, 4540 Worth, Pico/Centinela, 301 Ocean, and 6th and Bixel.
+Currently, she manages the development of LA Plaza Village, a mixed-used project comprised of 355 residential units and 45,000 sf of commercial in the El Pueblo District in LA.
+She also serves as the point person on the 42-acre Taylor Yard development along the Los Angeles River.
 She manages consultants, provides direct interface with city and government officials, and develops project budgets and pro formas.

 Director of Engineering Sales